 Particularly strong in botanical and ornithological illustration, some highlights of the collection include the double elephant folio edition of John James Audubon's Birds of America; an archive of original pencil drawings, some in Audubon's own hand; important works by Mark Catesby, John Gould, Edward Lear, and Sir Joseph Banks; a complete run of Curtis's Botanical Magazine, published continuously since 1787; and the original watercolors of the Flora of Louisiana by Australian botanical artist Margaret Stones.
 For more information, see the E. A. McIlhenny Natural History Collection page.

-In 1986, LSU purchased the library of New Orleans photographer Clarence John Laughlin, the “father” of American surrealist photography and author of Ghosts Along the Mississippi (1948).
-Comprising more than 30,000 volumes, the collection’s focus is on science fiction, fantasy, and mystery writing.
+In 1986 LSU purchased the library of New Orleans photographer Clarence John Laughlin, the 'father' of American surrealist photography and author of Ghosts along the Mississippi (1948).
+Originally called "The Laughlin Library of the Arts," the collection has more than thirty thousand items, with a focus on science fiction, fantasy, and mystery writing.
 Other subjects represented include 19th- and 20th-century art and design (particularly Arts and Crafts and Art Nouveau book design), photography, Victoriana, humor, sex, psychology, spiritualism, surrealism, and the occult.

 Russell Mann Sherlock Holmes Research Collection